shrinathrao97/HudsonCampaign/Kshaya/Kshaya_Smiths_Notebook.md

 * **Cape of the Wind Cutter:** A modifed Cape of Billowing that flutters daggers on the spell, the uneven fluttering can be cued to shoot daggers behind a player.
 Alternatively, based on the application of removal of centripetal force, daggers can eject and slice and retract.

 * **Arrow of White Metal:** A modified arrow where the arrow sits inside of a rifled barrel casing.
-Castin heat metal will explode the arrow head and send it flying further and faster- can act like a long range missile.
+Casting heat metal will explode the arrow head and send it flying further and faster- can act like a long range missile.
 (Not mentioning the white hot arrow that is going to impale the enemy)

 ### Techniques
 * **Ansol's Veff Indents:** Ansol used his shoulders and his entire body weight to push a hammer into the edge of a blade rather than smacking it into the edge making perfect periodic indents creating a wave like patter on the blade.
 This not only helps with the peircing and slashing potential due to the ripping nature of thick-shallow edges but also gives the blade a very premium and sharp look.

+* **Drop Forging** A maybe technique that allows the layering of metals on a single blade.
+This technique more focuses on creating the ingot that might be hammered into the blade rather than the actual pointed/sharp object itself.
+Thing of blowing bubbles.
+The first layer (the core) is made thin by dipping a thin frame into a vat of molten metal.
+The metal sticks the fram much like a bubble blower.
+Conitunue this process until the desired ingot is achieved.
+Alternatively you could make an ingot layered with different materials.
+This allows the blade to be hard and soft (depending on where the materials are) or have different properties from inside to outside).
+Sharpening them/exposing different layers could have different effects in combat.
+Remember to start with hard/high boiling point metals and move down the scale so as to not destroy the previous layer.
+Speed, efficiency of movement and timing might be key.

 ### Ethereal Tests: Material Science Tests!